 Kansas City is where I go for drama.
 The scale of the architecture here allows us to create portraits that feel grand and established.

 Union Station: This is the ultimate winter-proof location.
 The grand interior is heated and stunning, which is perfect for branding sessions when you want to look polished without shivering in the wind.
+Though, if the weather allows, the bridge behind the Union Station is a fantastic spot for some dramatic leading lines and shadows.

-The Library District (The Creative Backdrop) “The exterior of the Central Library is a statement piece.
+The Library District (The Creative Backdrop) The exterior of the Central Library is a statement piece.
 Using the ‘Community Bookshelf’ garage wall adds a massive pop of color and intellectual energy to a session.
 It’s a location that tells a story before we even click the shutter.”

 The Crossroads Murals: These are larger than life.
 They offer a gritty, urban texture that is perfect for seniors or branding clients who want to stand out.